Damian Hardung

-Damian Hardung (/ˈdeɪ.mi.ən ˈhɑːr.dʊŋ/; born September 7, 1998) is a German actor known for his starring roles as Daniel Riffert in the German Netflix series How to Sell Drugs Online (Fast) and James Beaufort in the Amazon Prime Video romantic drama Maxton Hall — The World Between Us.
+Damian Hardung (German: /dɑːmiːən hɑːrduːŋ/ DAH-mee-ən-_-HAR-doong; born 7 September 1998) is a German actor known for his starring roles as Daniel Riffert in the German Netflix series How to Sell Drugs Online (Fast) and James Beaufort in the Amazon Prime Video romantic drama Maxton Hall — The World Between Us.

 Early life

 Born on 7 September 1998, Hardung is from the city of Cologne.
 A keen footballer, he was part of the youth academy at SC Fortuna Köln.
 At the age of 14, he went to New York on a scholarship for gifted students.
-He later studied medicine.

 Career

 Hardung made his acting debut at the age of 12 with a couple of short movies such as Der Magische Umhang and Die Könige der Straße.
 Further screen appearances followed in Transpapa, Unter Frauen, and Die Holzbaronin.
 He had his first leading role portraying Thomas in 2013's Clara and the Secret of the Bears.

 Between 2015 and 2017, Hardung played Jonas Neumann in all three seasons of the VOX television series Club der roten Bänder.
 This was followed by a lead role in the 2018 film The Most Beautiful Girl in the World, a modern-day German comedy adaptation of Cyrano de Bergerac.
 He also appeared in the alien-invasion series Spides.